Formal category theory in augmented virtual double categories: Pasting lemmas

 \end{lemma} \begin{proof} Consider the following assignments between collections of nullary cells that are of the form as shown, where $\map{f_n}{X_{np_n}}{A_n}$ denotes the common vertical boundary of $\chi_n$ and $\zeta_1$.
 The diagram commutes by one of the interchange axioms (\auglemref{1.3}).

 The horizontally drawn assignments are bijective because the paths $\ul\zeta$ and $\ul\chi \conc \ul\zeta$ are assumed to be weakly nullary"/cocartesian, so that the proof follows. \end{proof}

-\begin{example} Consider an augmented virtual double category $\K$ that admits all horizontal composites (\augdefref{7.1}).
+\begin{example} Consider an augmented virtual double category $\K$ that admits all horizontal composites (\defref{pointwise right cocartesian path}).
 Applying the lemma to the cocartesian cells $\zeta = \cocart$ defining these composites we find that the universal property of a left Kan cell $\cell\eta{\ul J}M$ in $\K$, as given in \defref{left Kan extension}, reduces to the requirement that cells of the form $\cell\phi{\ul J \conc \ul H}M$ with $\ul H$ of length $\lns{\ul H} = 0$ or $1$ factor uniquely through $\eta$.

-If $\K$ has horizontal units too, i.e.\ it is induced by a pseudo double category (see \augsecref 7), then the universal property need only be checked for cells of the form $\cell\phi{\ul J\conc \ul H}M$ with $\lns{\ul H} = 1$.
+If $\K$ has horizontal units too, i.e.\ it is induced by a pseudo double category (see \augpropref{7.8}), then the universal property need only be checked for cells of the form $\cell\phi{\ul J\conc \ul H}M$ with $\lns{\ul H} = 1$.
 It follows that the present notion of left Kan extension in $\K$ coincides with that of `pointwise left Kan extension' in $\K$ regarded as a pseudo double category, in the sense of Definition~3.10 of \cite{Koudenburg14a}.

 Finally consider a `proarrow equipment' $\map{(\dash)_*}\K\M$ in the sense of Wood \cite{Wood85} (where $\M$ need not be biclosed, as is required in \cite{Wood82}).
 As is shown in Proposition~C.3 of \cite{Shulman08}, if $\K$ is a strict $2$"/category then $(\dash)_*$ induces a pseudo double category $\D$ that has all companions and conjoints (a `framed bicategory').
 The objects and vertical morphisms of $\D$ are those of $\K$, and the horizontal morphisms are those of $\M$.
 In such proarrow equipments Wood's notion of `indexed limit', given in Section~2 of \cite{Wood82}, coincides with the notion of `pointwise left Kan extension' in the corresponding pseudo double category $\D$, in the sense of \cite{Koudenburg14a} (see its Section~3.5), and hence coincides with our notion of left Kan extension. \end{example}